Riesz transform on manifolds with quadratic curvature decay: Introduction

-{\em A Riemannian manifold $(M^n,g)$ that outside a compact set $(M,g)$ is isometric to the warped product where $(\Sigma,h)$ is a compact manifold with non negative Ricci curvature and $\gamma\in (0,1)$ satisfies the quadratic decay condition (QD).
-And our analysis will show that : \begin{itemize} \item If $\Sigma$ is connected then the the Riesz transform is bounded on $L^p$ for every $p\in (1,+\infty)$ \item If $\Sigma$ is not connected then the Riesz transform is bounded on $L^p$ if and only if $1<p\le 2$ or $1<p< (n-1)\gamma+1.$ \end{itemize}
+where $o\in M$ is a fixed point and $r(x):=d(o,x)$.
+Manifolds with conical ends satisfy this condition and our results could be applied to prove the above \tref{Conic} (see subsection \ref{explconic}).
+Moreover we will also be able to study more general model manifolds (see subsection \ref{WPsection}): \begin{thm} Let $(M^n,g)$ be a Riemannian manifold and assume that outside a compact set $(M,g)$ is isometric to the warped product where $(\Sigma,h)$ is a compact manifold with non negative Ricci curvature and $\gamma\in (0,1)$. \begin{itemize} \item If $\Sigma$ is connected then the Riesz transform is bounded on $L^p$ for every $p\in (1,+\infty)$. \item If $\Sigma$ is not connected then the Riesz transform is bounded on $L^p$ if and only if $1<p\le 2$ or $1<p< (n-1)\gamma+1.$ \end{itemize} \end{thm}